The New York Times Best Seller list: History

-The first best seller list in America was published in 1895, by The Bookman.
-The New York Times did not publish its first best seller list until October 12, 1931, 36 years after The Bookman.
-The NY Times listed five fiction and four nonfiction best selling books for New York City only.
+Although the first best seller list in America was published in 1895, in The Bookman, a best seller list was not published in The New York Times until October 12, 1931, 36 years later, with little fanfare.
+It listed five fiction and four nonfiction books for New York City only.
 The next month, the list was expanded to eight cities, each with its own list.
 By the early 1940s, fourteen city-lists were included.
 A national list was created on April 9, 1942, in the Sunday New York Times Book Review as a supplement to the Monday edition regular city lists.
 The national list was ranked according to how many times the book appeared in the city lists.
 Eventually the city lists were eliminated, leaving only the national ranking list, which was compiled according to "reports from leading booksellers in 22 cities".
 Ranking by bookseller sales figures continues today, although the process has remained proprietary.

 By the 1950s, The Timess list had become the leading best-seller list for book professionals to monitor, along with that of Publishers Weekly.
 In the 1960s and 1970s, shopping-mall chain bookstores B. Dalton, Crown Books, and Waldenbooks came to the forefront with a business model of selling newly published best-sellers with mass-market appeal.
 They used the best-selling status of titles to market the books and not just as a measure of sales, thus placing increased emphasis on the New York Times list for book readers and book sellers.